Skip to content

 Applicants are welcome to visit the school or telephone if they have any questions.

-Should you wish to discuss the role, please contact the Head of Mathematics, Mr Wilkinson, via email: dwilkinson@stjosephsmail.com
+Should you wish to discuss the role, please contact the Head of DT, Mr Simon Goodall, via email: sgoodall@stjosephsmail.com

-Application forms and further details can be downloaded from from the links below.
+Application forms and further details can be downloaded below.
 Please return to Mrs Fiona Uschmann, Head’s PA/HR Manager by post or email to: fuschmann@stjosephsmail.com

 Notes for applicants